 BiologyIn Dearborn’s biology classes we study everything from the smallest genes to vast habitats.
-You'll learn about DNA, create models of cells and take a close look at real animal specimens to understand their physiology.
-Annelid worms, transfer RNA, chicken bones, human physiology, Golgi apparatus, photosynthesis—you'll know all about these when you're done.
-The two year biology curriculum rotates through Plant and Animal Sciences, Anatomy and population dynamics.
-Expect debates on important topics such as stem cells and genetically modified foods
+Students learn about DNA, create models of cells and take a close look at real animal specimens to understand their physiology.
+The two-year biology curriculum rotates through plant and animal sciences, anatomy and population dynamics with exploration of topics like stem cells and genetically modified foods

-Do you know your igneous rocks from your metamorphic ones?
-Geology is part of our Earth Science program, along with topics such as meteorology, land use, and alternative energy sources.
-Earth science will get you thinking about issues like global warming and Cape Wind.
-Students develop different methods of inquiry through rock identification labs, controlled field study outdoors, and Internet research.
+Geology is part of our Earth Science program, along with topics such as meteorology, land use and alternative energy sources.
+Students develop different methods of inquiry through rock identification labs, controlled field study outdoors and Internet research.
 Students learn the physical and environmental connections to the world around them, develop areas of expertise, and share their discoveries through oral and visual presentations.

-PhysicsPhysics focuses on forces, motion, and energy.
-As you can imagine, it's hard to do this sitting down, so students spend a lot of time out of their seats exploring Newton’s Law of motion in labs and projects.
+PhysicsPhysics focuses on forces, motion and energy.
+So students spend a lot of time out of their seats exploring Newton’s Law of motion in labs and projects.
 With each activity, our goal is to make the formulas students are learning come to life through observation measurement, and analysis.
-Everyone has their "eureka" moment when the abstract ideas in a text book suddenly collide with real object in the real world.

 For Dearborn Academy course descriptions, please download the course catalog.